dibyendumajumdar/sparse-dev/Documentation/dev-options.md

   Add or display some debug info.
 The flag can be one of:
   * 'dead': annotate dead pseudos.
+  * 'domtree': dump the dominance tree after its calculation.
   * 'entry': dump the IR after all optimization passes.
   * 'postorder': dump the reverse postorder traversal of the CFG.